Skip to content

 dummy, action = request.path.split('/')

-# retrieve the list of simulations from the session
+# retrieve the list of simulations in the session

 simulations = session.get("simulations", [])